HOMEBUYER SUPPORT

 Excellent credit (above 720 on the FICO scale) will give you access to the lowest rates and most favorable loan programs, but those with good or fair credit still have options when qualifying for a loan.
 The minimum credit score varies for each loan type.
 Conventional loans typically require a credit score of 620 or higher and FHA loans typically require a credit score of 580 or higher.

-You can check your credit score once a year for free at annualcreditreport.com.
+You can check your credit score once a week for free through the 3 major credit reporting bureaus, Equifax, Transunion, and Experian.
 Your bank or credit union may also offer you access to your FICO score for free.
-A housing counselor can help you assess whether or not raising your credit score will improve your home buying options.
+A HUD-certified housing counselor can help you assess whether raising your credit score will improve your home buying options.
 If you need to increase your credit score, credit counseling can help.
 Call WHRC to get connected to these resources.

 Lenders and money management experts recommend keeping your monthly home payment (including taxes, insurance and any Homeowners Association dues) at 28% or less of your gross monthly income.
 Experts also recommend keeping your total debt payments – including your mortgage, credit cards, vehicles, school loans and any other debt – to 36% or less of monthly income.
 For example, if you make $5,000 per month, a total debt payment of $1800 or less is ideal.
 Some lenders may go above this, depending on circumstances, but a debt-to-income ratio (DTI) over 43% makes approval for a loan unlikely.